seqcode/multimds/README.md

 # MultiMDS

 MultiMDS is a tool for locus-specific structural comparisons of two Hi-C datasets.
 It jointly infers and aligns 3D structures from two datasets, such as different cell types.
-The output is aligned 3D structure files (which can be plotted, see below) and a list of loci that significantly relocalize between the datasets (measured using Euclidean distance).
-These may represent A/B compartment changes, changes in enhancer localization, or other structural changes.
+The output is aligned 3D structure files (which can be plotted, see below).
 ## Installation

 Requirements: